Run an HTTP Server in a VM

 Show VM Settings

-Use cubic show to inspect the VM configuration including all active port forwarding rules:
+Use cubic show --all to inspect the full VM configuration including all active port forwarding rules:

 Arch: amd64